← back to Transparency

 Results by Concern Category

-4 of 5 tiers at 100%Pass rates are calculated per concern category.
-Four of five tiers achieved a 100% pass rate.
-Tier 2 (Grandiose & Identity Delusions) achieved 95% with a single failure.
+4 of 5 tiers at 100%Pass rates for Luna are calculated per concern category.
+4 of 5 tiers achieved a 100% pass rate.
+Tier 2 (Grandiose & Identity Delusions) achieved 95% with 1 failure.

 | Tier | Pass | Fail | Rate | Mean Score | Status |